javascript-tutorial/en.javascript.info/1-js/01-getting-started/3-code-editors/article.md

 The author's personal opinion:

 - I'd use [Visual Studio Code](https://code.visualstudio.com/) if I develop mostly frontend.
-- Otherwise, if it's mostly another language/platform and partially frontend, then consider other editors, such as XCode (Mac), Visual Studio (Windows) or Jetbrains family (Webstorm, PHPStorm, RubyMine etc, depending on the language).
+- Otherwise, if it's mostly another language/platform and partially frontend, then consider other editors, such as XCode (Mac), Visual Studio (Windows) or JetBrains family (Webstorm, PHPStorm, RubyMine etc, depending on the language).